Build & Deploy

 Final configuration

-Next, choose the Service type, regions, and Instance sizes for your Service.
+Next, modify the Service type, regions, and Instance sizes for your Service as needed.

-For additional configuration, click to expand the Advanced section.
-Here, you can set the environment variables your application needs, define the ports your service should listen on, customize health checks, and set your scaling configuration.
+For additional configuration, you can set the environment variables your application needs, define the ports your service should listen on in the Exposed ports section, customize health checks, and set your scaling configuration.

 You can find out more about the available choices on the Services page.